-Another brand who does this brilliantly is outdoor adventure brand, REI:
+Another brand that does this brilliantly is outdoor adventure brand, REI:

 If you’re in the market for binoculars, this article provides all the information to help you make your decision:

 See the well-placed call to action button?
-This takes the reader directly through to the range of binoculars to make a purchase.
+This takes the reader directly through to the range of binoculars to make a purchase on their eCommerce site.

 All good SEO copywriting starts with the audience.
 How can you expect to engage your audience if you don’t know who you’re writing for?